Functional Freeze Symptoms & Treatment: How Somatic Therapy Helps You Unfreeze

 Relaxing somatic therapy office in Los Angeles with candles and lavender sprigs, supporting nervous system safety and trauma healing.

-Is functional freeze the same as emotional numbness?
+Is bed-rotting the same as functional freeze?